 Flossing is important to get out any bits of stuck food from between the teeth.
-If you find flossing difficult, consider using a water pick which uses a jet of water to blast gunk out.
+If you find flossing difficult, consider using a water pick, which uses a water jet to blast gunk out.
 You can even add mouthwash to the water reservoir to kill hard to reach germs between the teeth.

 What Are Some General Dentistry Red Flags?

 There are some signs you should pay attention to that may signal a serious dental problem.
-Any jaw pain, jaw clicking or toothaches that last for more than 2 days consecutively should be seen immediately.
-Sensitivity to hot and cold foods that causes a sharp jolt of pain can be a sign of tooth fractures or severe cavities.
-Strange tastes in your mouth that do not get better after brushing and using mouthwash can be a sign of bacterial growth, infections or other unpleasant problems.
-If you notice something that you’re curious or concerned about, don’t hesitate to make an appointment or call your office to ask if it is something that should be checked out.
+Any jaw pain, jaw clicking, or toothaches that last for more than 2 days consecutively should be seen immediately.
+Sensitivity to hot and cold foods that causes a sharp jolt of pain can signify tooth fractures or severe cavities.
+Strange tastes in your mouth that do not get better after brushing and using mouthwash can be a sign of bacterial growth, infections, or other unpleasant problems.
+If you notice something that you’re curious or concerned about, don’t hesitate to make an appointment or call your office to ask if it should be checked out.

-Lovett Dental is here for you and your dental health.
-We offer a number of services in general and cosmetic dentistry such as:
+Lovett Dental Northside is here for you and your dental health.
+We offer several services in general and cosmetic dentistry such as:

-Lovett Dental offers general dentistry in Northside, TX and many other locations.
+Lovett Dental Northside offers general dentistry.
 We believe that the key to great health starts with the mouth.
-Reach out to us to start your journey to better oral health at 832.734.9452.
+Reach out to us to start your journey to better oral health at 832.734.9452, or contact us online.